Jamesbarford/nft-generator/README.md

 # Usage:
 The best way to get to grips with this is play around with some images and see what happens.

+## Disclaimer

+This is joke and just for fun, I was interested in experimenting with images and pixel manipulation.
+I'd strongly advise against trying to sell anything created by this program on opensea as listing something on the website will set you back a couple hundred pounds.
+Though if you do and make millions, I'd be like the program to be mentioned :).